3 questions employees are asking about their employer’s health plan this open enrollment season

 People get attached to their providers.
 If employers are asking employees to consider a new health plan, they may want to see whether they will have access to the doctors they trust for themselves and their families.

-Using the UnitedHealthcare app or myuhc.com, employees can see whether providers are in the network, accepting new patients and considered a UnitedHealth Premium® Physician, which recognizes physicians that meet guidelines for providing quality and cost-efficient care.
+Using the UnitedHealthcare app or myuhc.com, employees can see which providers are recognized for quality and cost-efficient care.
 Plus, employees can also view and compare cost estimates between different providers.

-Another way to help employees make more informed decisions when it comes to selecting a provider is to offer health plans like Surest™, a UnitedHealthcare company, which provides cost and coverage information in advance that can help factor into employees’ decisions about what provider to see and where to receive that care.
-Employers can help highlight the value of these plan designs and capabilities with their employees, or they can reach out to their UnitedHealthcare Field Account Managers (FAMs), representatives or broker or consultant for assistance.
+Another way to help employees make more informed decisions when it comes to selecting a provider is to offer health plans like Surest® a UnitedHealthcare company, which provides cost and coverage information in advance that can help factor into employees’ decisions about what provider to see and where to receive that care.
+Employers can help highlight the value of these plan designs and capabilities with their employees, or they can reach out to their FAMs, UnitedHealthcare representatives or broker or consultant for assistance.

-Along the way, employees may have questions that require more help.
-UnitedHealthcare’s Advocacy services are there to provide answers by phone or chat.
+Along the way, employees may have questions that require more help, and that’s where Advocacy services from UnitedHealthcare can step in to provide answers by phone or chat.

 Current employer group client or broker?